Parents and family

 DEWHURST mentions forwarding drawings to "Mr Bull of Binfield, Berks"

-- In Henry William DEWHURST's The Natural
+- In Henry William DEWHURST's The Natural History of the Order

 (London: Henry William Dewhurst, 1834) may be found amongst the